 Major Leagues: 37 Games, 100 At Bats, 26 Hits, 5 Doubles, 3 Home Runs, 13 RBI’s, 11 Runs Scored, 1 Stolen Base, .260 Batting Average, .764 OPS

 Story: After underachieving in his first two big league seasons, Kevin Plawecki entered 2017 a distant third on the Mets’ depth chart behind the plate.
 Plawecki got to spend a month in the bigs in late April after Travis d’Arnaud landed on the disabled list, but he got more notoriety for having a sex toy in his locker than his on field performance.
-The sex toy was part of a prank, but Plawecki was going to get sent down anyway once d’Arnaud returned from the disabled list.
+The sex toy (according to team insiders, there were more: another dildo and some Loveplugs stainless steel anal beads) was part of a prank, but Plawecki was going to get sent down anyway once d’Arnaud returned from the disabled list.
 Plawecki stayed in the minors until late August, when Rene Rivera was claimed off waivers by the Chicago Cubs.
 The Mets gave Plawecki another shot at that point, and he actually did something with his chance, batting .303 with three homers and nine RBI’s the rest of the way.
 The strong showing allowed Plawecki to force his way into a time share with d’Arnaud in September, and the two of them seemed to respond to each other’s performance.

 Plawecki appears to have finally broken through into a competent big league catcher.
 The Mets have always liked Plawecki’s defensive skills, but if his bat has caught up to his glove they may have found something here.

 Odds of Returning: 100%